Rainforest Foundation US: Protecting Rainforests

+Rainforest Alert

+In 2021, a study published in the Proceedings of the National Academy of Sciences evaluated Rainforest Alert, a monitoring system co-developed by Rainforest Foundation US and the Organización Regional de los Pueblos Indígenas del Oriente (ORPIO).
+The study found that participating communities in the Peruvian Amazon experienced a 52% reduction in deforestation during the program's first year.

+Since then, Rainforest Foundation US has expanded Rainforest Alert to additional regions, establishing community-led satellite information centers and data hubs aimed at building a network for rainforest monitoring.

-Building effective local organizations
+Strengthening local organizations

 Indigenous communities in the rainforest face frequent threats to their homes and livelihoods from land invasions, illegal resource extraction, and the undermining of their rights at the local and national levels.
 Indigenous peoples are often not respected, nor even recognized, as rights holders, and traditional indigenous governance practices and structures are not respected by local and national authorities or by outsiders interested in exploiting the resources of the rainforest.

-As indigenous peoples often lack the information, resources and technical skills necessary to exercise their rights and advocate on their own behalf, Rainforest Foundation US funds and collaborates on various capacity-building initiatives of indigenous leadership and representative indigenous organizations.
+Rainforest Foundation US funds and collaborates on various capacity-building initiatives of indigenous leadership and indigenous organizations.
 They provide technical support, legal guidance, and funding for community training workshops.
 These workshops train local leaders in building administratively and financially strong organizations that are capable of effectively managing social and economic development projects on their lands as well defending their rights.
 Rainforest Foundation US also assists communities with formalizing their traditional governance practices to ensure that they are acknowledged and respected by local and national authorities.